EntityDev/Zer0-Hour-Ultimate-Peak/README.md

 This mod makes use of Enemy Enhancer 3.2 by Nocturni over at BLCMods, I believe.
-I have reworked his code somewhat for Ultimate Peak.
+I have corrected some errors in this script and otherwise reworked it for use with Ultimate Peak.
 I do like to give credit where it is due, and I try to - when I can remember who to give credit to and when I can remember what portions of a mod someone else wrote.

 But I can't remember all those details and, frankly, it doesn't bother me.
 At all.
 These mods are simply scripts.
 Some are quite imaginitive; some have many hours of work in them.
 But none of them are groundbreaking works of art deserving of some protection or accreditation.
 I don't give a rat's hind end what you do with the portions of script that I myself wrote.
 Take it.
 Steal it.
 Take a whiz on it.
 I don't care.
 But have fun with it.
 That's the point.